valkey-io/valkey-doc/topics/modules-intro.md

 checks, so the user must be aware of certain rules to follow:

 * Opening the same key multiple times where at least one instance is opened for writing, is undefined and may lead to crashes.
 * While a key is open, it should only be accessed via the low level key API.
-For example opening a key, then calling DEL on the same key using the `RedisModule_Call()` API will result into a crash.
+For example opening a key, then calling DEL on the same key using the `ValkeyModule_Call()` API will result into a crash.
 However it is safe to open a key, perform some operation with the low level API, closing it, then using other APIs to manage the same key, and later opening it again to do some more work.

-In order to open a key the `RedisModule_OpenKey` function is used.
+In order to open a key the `ValkeyModule_OpenKey` function is used.
 It returns a key pointer, that we'll use with all the next calls to access and modify the value:

-    RedisModuleKey *key;
+    ValkeyModuleKey *key;
-    key = RedisModule_OpenKey(ctx,argv[1],REDISMODULE_READ);
+    key = ValkeyModule_OpenKey(ctx,argv[1],VALKEYMODULE_READ);

-The second argument is the key name, that must be a `RedisModuleString` object.
+The second argument is the key name, that must be a `ValkeyModuleString` object.
-The third argument is the mode: `REDISMODULE_READ` or `REDISMODULE_WRITE`.
+The third argument is the mode: `VALKEYMODULE_READ` or `VALKEYMODULE_WRITE`.
 It is possible to use `|` to bitwise OR the two modes to open the key in both modes.
 Currently a key opened for writing can also be accessed for reading but this is to be considered an implementation detail.
 The right mode should